Haris-Rx/CyberFortify-Fyp/docs/4-Topology_Details.md

 ## Summary

-The EVE-NG simulation recreated an enterprise-grade, VLAN-segmented, AAA-enforced network using open-source and enterprise-grade tools to detect and respond to over 15 cyberattacks.
+This EVE-NG emulation is an enterprise-grade, multi-layered security architecture using some licenced (EVAL) and open-source technologies.